flattenthecurve/guide/README.md

 # I can read English and translate to another language
 We need to keep the information updated in all languages with recent developments and recommendations.
 For instructions, go here: https://github.com/flattenthecurve/guide/wiki/Content-translation

+# I am a developer and I want to help with the code
+The site is built on Jekyll, which is a static site generator.
+That documentation is found here: https://jekyllrb.com/docs/

+You can get a local copy of the site running quickly:

+1. Clone the repository
+2. From inside the project directory, run: `docker-compose up`.
+(You will need [docker](https://www.docker.com/) installed)
+3. You should then be able to point your browser to: `http://0.0.0.0:4000/`